Introduction

 Example configuration file

-An example of a configuration file can be found at GitHub.
+An example configuration file can be found in the LavinMQ repo on GitHub.

 Ready to take the next steps?
 Here are some things you should keep in mind: